 Divorce is a long process, even for those well-schooled in current legislation, and being able to transfer the responsibility to a qualified professional can, and does, provide genuine peace of mind to many divorcing couples.
 It is also important to keep in mind that the agreements made as part of a divorce can have lasting implications.
 Investing in the best advice and support may cost a little more upfront, but it may also save a significant sum of money and avoid stress in the long run.

-The biggest concern for most people when thinking about hiring a divorce lawyer is the cost.
+The biggest concern for most people is the cost of a divorce lawyer.
 The average cost for a divorce solicitor in the UK is currently around £1200, although this figure varies greatly depending on the complexity of circumstances and the region in which you are based.
 If there are no assets to divide and no areas of dispute, it may be possible to avoid seeking legal advice.
-But in most cases, the assets to be divided can amount to many times this figure – making it more important that a settlement is handled professionally.
+However, in most cases, the assets to be divided can amount to many times this figure – making it more important that a settlement is handled professionally.

-When you need a divorce solicitor's full services
+When you should use a divorce solicitor's full services

 - If you have a lot of assets to spit.